 Read more: How to identify a phishing email

 13. Read the fine print

 It’s far too easy to skim past T’s and C’s when you’re in a rush.
-Take time to read this information and know exactly how a company is planning to handle your PII.
-There’s been a lot of controversy over the way that big brands are dealing with sensitive personal information, so don’t end up a victim!
+Take time to read this information and know precisely how a company is planning to handle your PII.
+There’s been a lot of controversy over the way big brands are dealing with sensitive personal information, so make sure you do what you can to not end up a victim.